roman-milk/roman-milk.github.io/dirty-susan.md

  Amy was yelping and crying out with delight when she felt Omar thrust deep.
 He was doing it, flooding her with his seed!

  "Yes!"
 Amy shouted, her stomach tensed as she looked down along her body to where she could see her Daddy's cock, balls deep inside her.
 "Come inside me," she cried.
 "Give it to me.
 All of it!"
-Report_Story #6